sgignoux/sicp-solutions.net/content/post/SICP-Chapter-1-Building-Abstractions-with-Procedures--Solutions.md

 ### Exercise 1.4

+Observe that our model of evaluation allows for combinations whose operators are compound expressions.
 Use this observation to describe the behavior of the following procedure:

 ```scheme
 (define (a-plus-abs-b a b)